 The lecture will take place in the KTH Library and will be held by Amir H. Payberah, Associate Professor of Computer Science at KTH Royal Institute of Technology.
-He will present his research project The Missing Data: Reimagining AI Systems to Challenge Structural Silences.
-Read more about the project on the KTH website.
+His research focuses on the intersection of equity and justice in AI, with particular attention to large language models.
+Read more about his research project on the KTH website.

 This event is part of Nobel Calling Stockholm 2025.